Real Estate Sector Trading Strategy (Backtests And Examples)

 - Equinix, Inc. (EQIX): This is a digital infrastructure company that enables digital leaders to harness a trusted platform to bring together and interconnect the foundational infrastructure that powers their success.
 It helps businesses to scale with agility, speed the launch of digital services, deliver world-class experiences and multiply their value.
 Its current market cap as of July 2022 is $58.015 billion, and the stock has been doing well in recent weeks.

 - Public Storage (PSA): This is a REIT that primarily acquires, develops, owns, and operates self-storage facilities.
-It invests in self-storage facilities in the US and Europe, including some common equity interest in Shurgard Self Storage SA and PS Business Parks.
+It invests in self-storage facilities in the US and Europe, including some common equity interests in Shurgard Self Storage SA and PS Business Parks.
 The stock has been performing fairly well in recent weeks, and as of July 2022, its market cap is $55.67 billion.

 That said, let’s go on to backtest a few real estate trading strategies: